 I Love My Smart Phone, But Does It Love My Neck?
 (Texting and other technology-based threats to my health.)

-By On July 13, 2015 · 1 Comment
+By Jenny Kornfeld On July 13, 2015 · 1 Comment

-Over the many decades, computers have become the scapegoat of the world of movement, blamed for many chronic textingaches and pains, thanks to the horrid posture one assumes while using one of these inventions: shifting the head forward, rounding the shoulders, shortening the hip flexors, etc.
+Over the many decades, computers have become the scapegoat of the world of movement, blamed for many chronic aches and pains, thanks to the horrid posture one assumes while using one of these inventions: shifting the head forward, rounding the shoulders, shortening the hip flexors, etc.

 With this in mind, I was very happy to find that I can do almost anything on my smart phone, taking me away from my spine-damaging computer.
 But alas, I am not safe!
 Technology continues to take its toll on our spines by means of our beloved little smart phones!
 Let’s discuss how we can use our phones AND love our spines!